 About Wild Atlantic Music Tours

-At Wild Atlantic Music Tours, they run two types of tour.
+Wild Atlantic Music Tours based in Ennis, Co.
+Clare run two types of tour.
 The ‘Clare’ tour runs for 6 days and nights and visits the spiritual home of Irish Traditional music on the Wild Atlantic Way.
 The ‘Wild Atlantic Way’ tour runs for 9 days and nights during which we stay for three days and nights in each county ( Kerry / Clare / Galway ) and accommodation is in 3 or 4 star hotels.
 We bring a maximum of 22 guests per tour.

 Leaders often bring their musical instruments for an occasional song along the way.
 By night we share music with Irish songwriters, poets and traditional musicians at traditional ‘sessions’ of fiddles, tin whistles, guitars, accordions, tenor banjos, playing jigs and reels, and singing songs.